sdiehl/stephendiehl.com/posts/monads_machine_code.md

 Hello Haskell
 ```

 So that's basic JIT compilation in a nutshell.
-Next time we'll add another layer
-which abstracts over register allocation, instruction selection, and converts
-from ANF into lower level control flow.